Visiting the Canola Fields in York

 Please note that the roadside canola flower fields can be viewed from the fence line, but it is illegal to enter a farmers field without their permission.

+Also keep in mind that the fields are working farmland, and entering it can contaminate and destroy the canola crop.
 Unfortunately there have been a few articles over the years about farmers fields being trampled by visitors so please respect the farmers livelihood.

 Where to Get a Photo in the York Canola Fields?